WeirdMidas/AetherAtlas/README.md

 3. Reboot and Check whether `/sdcard/Android/panel_powercfg.txt` exists.
 Remember Each SOC will have a different profile, so don't expect the same optimizations as an old or new SOC.
 4. Schedhorizon compatible, which will be preferred if the user has it in their kernel.
 It will also be optimized for "efficient" scaling.
 5. Schedutil is preferred for SOCs that were released without Interactive and without Project WIPE compatibility!
+6. It is recommended that the user kernel not be heavily modified, such as kernels that change the frequency table.

 ## Switch modes